fhnw-sql/FHNW-SQLScrolls/docs/architecture/books_and_tasks.md

 - `name` of the book
 - `title` of the book -> shown on the cover
 - `author` of the book
-- `color` of the book a.e green, purple, red
+- `color` of the book a.e green, purple, red (can also be a name such as color: music2)

 ```
 METADATA {